Menu

 Diversity Role Models Lego workshop content

-The workshops in Spring and Summer 2023 build on our previous work with this DfE funded project.
+The workshops in Autumn 2024 will build on our previous work with this DfE funded project in Spring and Summer 2023.

 The workshops will be based around Lego and focus on families and relationships.